Jeff Lemire: Sweet Tooth

 Lemire wrote and illustrated the full-colour Vertigo series Sweet Tooth, published September 2009 to January 2013.

 In May 2020, Netflix confirmed the release of the movie adaptation of Sweet Tooth as a series of eight episodes.
-Susan and Robert Downey Jr. take part in the project through their own production company Team Downey.
+Susan and Robert Downey Jr. take part in the project through their production company Team Downey.
 While on set during the filming of the pilot in New Zealand, Lemire was hit with an inspiration for how to revisit the world of Sweet Tooth in comics, which led to the 2020 six-issue miniseries Sweet Tooth: The Return.

 2010s

 DC Comics

 Lemire signed an exclusivity contract with DC Comics in December 2010.
 He moved over to the DC Universe to write the one-shot Brightest Day: Atom, with Turkish artist Mahmud Asrar, designed to act as a springboard for an Atom story to co-feature in Adventure Comics.
 He also relaunched the Superboy series featuring the character Conner Kent.
 During Flashpoint he wrote Frankenstein and the Creatures of the Unknown miniseries, then, as part of The New 52, he wrote the ongoing series Animal Man and Frankenstein, Agent of S.H.A.D.E..

-Further into the launch of The New 52 Lemire took over the writing duties on Justice League Dark with issue #9, while leaving Frankenstein: Agent of S.H.A.D.E. to newcomer Matt Kindt.
+Further into the launch of The New 52, Lemire took over the writing duties on Justice League Dark with issue #9, while leaving Frankenstein: Agent of S.H.A.D.E. to newcomer Matt Kindt.
 He continued to write Animal Man into 2012, including teaming up with Swamp Thing writer Scott Snyder for a crossover between the two books called "Rotworld."
 In February 2013, Lemire replaced Ann Nocenti as the writer of Green Arrow.
 His work on the title, which had not been well-received under previous writers, was widely praised by critics and fans, and lasted until September 2014.

 Lemire drew a Rip Hunter story for Time Warp #1 (May 2013) which was written by Damon Lindelof and published by Vertigo.